NoelV11/NoelV11/README.md

 ### Hi there,I am Noel Varghese 👋

-I am undergraduate student pursuing Btech in CSE specialization in Cyber Security, at Vellore Institute of Technology, Bhopal.
+I am an undergraduate student pursuing Btech in CSE specialization in Cyber Security, at Vellore Institute of Technology, Bhopal.
 I am an Ethical Hacking enthusiast and enjoy playing CTF's.
 I especially love CTF's that teach me new ways of enumeration and analysis.Additionally,I am a blogger on Medium,with article subjects centring around cyber security domains like network security and vulnerabilities.

 Retaining an interest in Secure Coding, I have participated in University level Secure Coding Tournaments, achieving 3'rd rank in OWASP Bangalore Chapter and 38'th rank in Devlymics Champions Tournament, conducted by Secure Code Warriors, Australia